What is an MVP?

 The first one is the hypothesis.
 It’s your idea of a novel product or the need in the market you identified as lacking or poorly fulfilled.
 If you don’t have an hypothesis then there’s no point in building something you want to prove.

 The second one is identifying what features are essential for validating your hypothesis.

 There third one is the time frame.
 An MVP should not take more than 3 months.
 If it does then it’s probably already too big (and thus too expensive).
 LinkedIn’s founder once said: If you’re not embarrassed by the first version of your product, you’ve launched too late.

-The fourth aspect is tasks prioritization.
+The fourth aspect is task prioritization.
 Never lose focus on your users and their needs.
-Test, measure, analyze and pivot.
-Avoid taking whimsical, unfounded decisions.
+Test, measure, analyze, and pivot.
+Avoid making whimsical, unfounded decisions.

-If we want to build a succesfull product, useful for a lot of users, we have better chances of doing so by having tons of features so every one could potentially find something they want or like in our product, right?
-The problem with this approach is that you will lack feedback until you've built the entire product, invested a lot of effort and money, and it will be already too late to pivot if this wasn't the right hypothesis.
+If we want to build a succesful product, useful for a lot of users, we have better chances of doing so by having tons of features so everyone could potentially find something they want or like in our product, right?
+The problem with this approach is that you will lack feedback until you’ve built the entire product and invested a lot of effort and money, and it will be already too late to pivot if this isn’t the right hypothesis.

 The ultimate goal of the MVP is to validate a falsifiable hypothesis as soon as possible.

 Want to know more about building an MVP?
 Take a look at our MVP/Product-building service or stay tuned to our blog in the next couple of weeks.